flystack/misty/README.md

   the flexibility to easily integrate new OpenStack services.
 Any request can be overridden or completed
 * Versions and Microversions
 * Transparent Request data handling
-* Response data format of choice: JSON or raw Ruby
+* Response data format of choice: JSON or Hash
 * Custom HTTP Methods for special needs
 * On demand services - Auto loads required versions
 * Low dependency - Use standard Net/HTTP and JSON gem only